cherrypiejam/downpour-experiment/README.md

 Gongqi Huang and Jingyuan Chen, COS 518, 2022

 ## Introduction

-In many peer-to-peer systems, the fundamental issue is that peers tend to take the benefits without contributing to the system.
-In BitTorrent file sharing system, tit-for-tat is used to explicitly address the issue by providing enough incentives for peers to also contribute to the system while benefiting from it.
+In peer-to-peer systems, a fundamental challenge is to disincentivize peers to free-ride by consuming others' resources without contributing to the system.
+In the BitTorrent file distribution protocol, each peer downloads file contents from other peers while contributing its own upload bandwidth to transfer contents to others.
+A strategy called tit-for-tat is used to explicitly address the issue, under which each peer only donate certain amount of upload bandwidth to another peer if that peer has donated relatively the same amount to it.
+Such a rule encourages the peers to be altruistic since peers who don't upload can't expect to download from other peers.

-More specifically, in BitTorrent, peers attempt to maximize their downloading speed by downloading from any peer who sends pieces to them and upload pieces to the top k peers who contribute the most to them.
-Choking algorithms 'choke' someone in a way that not providing any piece for them to download in a period of time.
-Deciding which to upload or not is essentially a tit-for-tat method, providing an incentive that if I, as a peer, want to take the benefits of the system, I must contribute to the system in return.
+More specifically, BitTorrent peers attempt to maximize their downloading speed by downloading from any peer who sends pieces (file blocks of fixed size) to them and upload pieces to the top k peers who contribute the most to them.
+In addition, they will split their upload bandwidth into k "fractions" and allocate each fraction to one of the top k peers.
+This bandwidth is called the "equal-split bandwidth", and the set of the top k peers is called the "active set".
+The action of not sending to peers who didn't contribute enough is called "choking", and the action of sending to the peers who reciprocated is called "unchoking".
+To prevent low capacity peers from being starved, the Bittorrent protocol also let peers to "optimistically unchoke" random selected peers periodically.
+If a peer A is optimiscially unchoked by a peer B, B will uploads at the equal-split rate to A for a period of time no matter how much A has contributed to B.

-Although BitTorrent has had a great success in the real world deployment which seems to be a proof of how robust the incentives provided by BitTorrent are, the tit-for-tat method used by it isn't robust to strategic peers.
-The paper represents an approach that utilizes the existence of altruism in BitTorrent to build a strategic BitTorrent client, called BitTyrant, which carefully selects peers and contribution rates to break the robustness provided by BitTorrent.
+Although BitTorrent has had a great success in the real world deployment, which seems to be a proof of how robust the incentive mechanism is, it is actually amenable to strategic peers.
+The paper [] represents an approach that utilizes the existence of altruism in BitTorrent to build a strategic BitTorrent client called BitTyrant.
+BitTyrant carefully selects peers and contribution rates and could break the robustness of BitTorrent by benefiting from other peers' uploads while contributing at only much lower rate.

 ### BitTyrant